The Benefits of Indoor Plants: Enhancing Your Space and Well-Being

 Improved Air Quality

 Indoor plants are natural air purifiers.
-Through photosynthesis, they absorb carbon dioxide and release fresh oxygen.
-NASA’s Clean Air Study highlights plants such as spider plants, peace lilies, and snake plants, which effectively remove harmful indoor pollutants like benzene, formaldehyde, and trichloroethylene—chemicals commonly found in household furniture, cleaners, and materials.
+Through photosynthesis, they absorb carbon dioxide and release oxygen.
+NASA’s Clean Air Study found plants such as spider plants, peace lilies, and snake plants can remove indoor pollutants like benzene, formaldehyde, and trichloroethylene.

 Enhanced Mental Well-Being and Productivity